Skip to content

 Select specific ad platforms (e.g., Google Ads, Meta Ads) that align with where your audience spends their time online and your campaign objectives.
 Starting with one or two can be less overwhelming.

-For example, if your target audience consists of HR personnel and you're offering training services or software, LinkedIn might be a prime option, as its platform excels in offering job function and industry-specific targeting.
+For example, if your target audience consists of HR personnel and you're offering training services or software, LinkedIn might be a prime option.
+This is because the platform excels in offering job function and industry-specific targeting.

 4. Craft Compelling Ad Copy and Creatives